Prototype for agricultura riego cultivos el campo

 The need to create prototypes for agriculture is imminent.
 The increase and concentration of the population in large urban areas, as well as society's disincentive to engage in agriculture-related activities, have placed the responsibility on this industry to improve procedures and maximize the efficiency of agricultural processes, from the field to logistics.
 To achieve this, it is necessary to create prototypes and inventions to improve agriculture and its performance.

-- Traditional Manufacturers: The best agricultural machinery manufacturers and agricultural tools often have several decades of history.
-The main agricultural machinery manufacturers are dedicated to optimizing their own agricultural machinery, as well as to their international commercialization.
-Creating innovative prototypes for agriculture with the best agricultural machinery manufacturers has benefits and some associated risks.
-The positive aspect of the agricultural machinery manufacturers is their experience and deep knowledge of the main limitations and considerations to take into account in order to design an agricultural machine with high chances of success.
-On the other hand, the risk of creating prototypes of agricultural machinery or other innovative agricultural products with agricultural machinery manufacturers with such a long history is that they are often not very close to the latest technologies and find it somewhat more difficult to "think outside the box", that is, to seek radical innovation solutions applicable to the agriculture industry.
-We can summarize it as resistance to radical innovation.
+The best manufacturers of agricultural machinery and agriculture tools often have decades of history.
+The leading agricultural machinery manufacturers focus on optimizing their own agricultural machines as well as on their international commercialization.
+Creating innovative prototypes for agriculture with the best agricultural machinery manufacturers has both benefits and some associated risks.
+The positive aspect of agricultural machinery manufacturers is their experience and deep knowledge of the main limitations and key factors to consider when designing an agricultural machine with a high chance of success.
+However, the risk of creating agricultural machinery prototypes or other innovative agricultural products with long-established agricultural machinery manufacturers is that they are often not up to date with the latest technologies and find it more difficult to “think outside the box,” meaning to seek radical innovation solutions applicable to the agriculture industry.
+This can be summed up as a resistance to radical innovation.

 Agricultural Knowledge